PUBLIC WORKS ADMINISTRATION & CONSTRUCTION

 TOWN OF OCEAN CITY

-Sidewalk condemnations remain the same in FY 18, as much of this effort is being accounted for in the Street paving project.
+Revenue from sidewalk condemnations is budgeted at $13,175, as much of this effort is being accounted for in the Street paving project.
 One-half of this cost is billable to the owners of the condemned sidewalks.
-The Vehicle Franchise fee also remains the same, as FY 18 is year 3 of 4 of the agreement.
+The Vehicle Franchise fee was re-bid in FY 23 and remained at $38,000 per year.
 Expenses of Public Works Administration are allocated to the divisions of Public Works as General Overhead Expense.
-The allocation charged to Water, Wastewater, Transportation and Airport is shown here as a $351,756 reimbursement to the General Fund.
+The allocation charged to Water, Wastewater, Transportation and Airport is shown here as a $402,995 reimbursement to the General Fund.

 CHANGES IN OPERATIONS:

-Sidewalk replacement and condemnation has been reduced to $25,000.
+Sidewalk replacement and condemnation has been estimated at $26,350.
+Non-billable sidewalk repairs have been decreased from $32,000 to $20,000.
 Costs for concrete disposal are included at $17,500.
+Property taxes on the post office property have been included at $15,062.
 Building Maintenance covers maintenance for city-owned buildings such as City Hall, the Art League, the Post Office and the Public Works office buildings.
-Routine building maintenance and the HVAC contracts for these locations have been budgeted at $53,007.
-HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $44,250 for this division, which includes $31,000 for work at City Hall and $9,000 for a replacement HVAC at the Animal Shelter.
-Security upgrades for City Hall were included in FY 16 at $30,000.
-Supplies for streets, storm drains and buildings and grounds have been budgeted at $117,500.
+Routine building maintenance and the HVAC contracts for these locations have been budgeted at $77,733.
+HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $53,000 for this division.
+Supplies for streets, storm drains and buildings and grounds have been budgeted at $131,890.
 Replacement light poles have been budgeted at a cost of $22,000.
 Snow removal supplies are also included in this category, and $10,500 has been budgeted.
-Replacement equipment including traffic control signs, a generator, tools, tamps, and chainsaws have been budgeted at $36,763.
-Uniforms and safety equipment are budgeted at $13,580.
+Replacement equipment including traffic control signs, barrels, barricades, and tools have been budgeted at $5,310.
+An iron worker/metal brake has been funded at funded at $9,800.
+Uniforms and safety equipment are budgeted at $13,370.
 ARC flash safety gear for the electricians has been included in the uniform cost at $2,340.
-In Energy, street lighting is the major expense and was calculated at the actual cost for the past twelve months.
-Estimates for vehicle fuel increase, while the estimates for vehicle maintenance have been projected to decrease.
-Allocations for vehicle lease and IT services increase, while the allocation for property insurance decreases.
-Vehicle lease expense increases $66,037 due to the mass purchase of equipment through capital lease.
-For FY 18, miscellaneous bulkhead repairs have been included at $10,000.
-Replacement of the bulkhead at Tunnel Avenue was funded in FY 16.
-Two solar message boards were purchased in FY 16 with grant funds.
-A replacement fuel truck and a replacement dump truck have been funded through Vehicle Trust in FY 18.
+In Energy, street lighting is the major expense, and has been budgeted at $410,000.
+In FY 19, the total Energy cost was $818,771 for this department.
+Estimates for vehicle fuel increase and vehicle maintenance decreases.
+Allocations for IT Services and vehicle lease increase, while the allocations for radio lease, insurance, and General Overhead decrease.
+For FY 24, bulkhead repairs total $200,000 for a new bulkhead to be installed on Edgewater Avenue between 6th and 7th streets.
+Two replacement VMS signs have been funded at a total estimated cost of $50,000.
+Both the bulkhead and the VMS signs are shown here, but funded through fund balance.
+A replacement F250 pickup with Knapheide body and ladder rack has been funded in Vehicle Trust at a cost of $70,000.